|Place of Birth||Vienna|

 “In the 1930s, amidst a wider Chinese refugee crisis, a small group of Jewish refugees came to Hong Kong to work as musicians, engineers and dressmakers.
 They found jobs despite Hong Kong’s strict immigration control thanks to the existing Jewish community, British intellectual progressives and through their own family connections.
 In September 1939, Austrian and German Jews were interned as ‘enemy aliens’ and in 1940 they were ordered to leave the colony by the Hong Kong Government.
 Most subsequently spent the duration of the Second World War confined to Shanghai’s infamous Hongkew Ghetto.”

-The Kurt Huilitschek who was imprisoned in Dachau lived at Groß Sperlgasse 32/40, Vienna II, as did Karl and Hermine Huilitschek.
+The Huilitscheks lived at Groß Sperlgasse 32/40, Vienna II.
 Karl died on August 26, 1915, and is buried in the Wiener Zentralfriedhof, Section T1, Group 52, Row 28, Grave 28.
 Hermine died on March 11, 1946, and is buried in the same cemetery, Section T4, Group 20, Row 3, Grave 12.
 She had survived Theresienstadt.

 Berta is listed in Yad Vashem’s database as “missing” by her husband Wilhelm.
 Presumably, she perished in Auschwitz as well.
 Wilhelm may have been in Shanghai in 1946.

 In September 1946, Erwin and his wife, Nellie Rosenberg, immigrated to Wellington, New Zealand, and changed their surname to Neill.
 He died on June 9, 1977, and is buried in Linwood Cemetery in Christchurch (Block 19, Plot 87).
 Nellie died on October 12, 1984, and is buried next to him.
-It seems they didn’t have children.
+They had no children.